essi-ylonen/cross-platform-development-examples/README.md

 - Drawer navigation
 - SQLite, local database and table creation
 - SQLite, adding and reading data
+- Student interactions (dragging, deleting by swipe + checkboxes and radio buttons)

 This Topics list will be updated during the course.